cr88192/bgbtech_shxemu/sh2emu/README.txt

 	-F16: Create image using FAT16
 	-F32: Create image using FAT32

-Makes a new single-file image.
+Makes a new raw / single-file image.
 If image exists, it is overwritten.

 Single-file images are generally limited to around 2GB.